jian-li1/reddit-search-agent/README.md

 # Reddit Search Agent

-Reddit Search Agent is an agentic system that provides responses based on posts and comments from a specific subreddit.
+Reddit Search Agent is a local agentic system that provides responses based on posts and comments from a specific subreddit.
 This AI agent is designed to mimic how a human searches for information online by scrolling through relevant Reddit discussions.
 The agentic loop is represented as follows:

 1. The user asks a question to the agent.
 2. The agent takes the question and forms a query to search for related posts.